 Pursuant to F.S.
-1002.3105 options that provide academically challenging

-Curriculum or accelerated instruction to eligible public-school students are provided.
-The assignment of a pupil to a higher grade which results in the student skipping a grade or part of a grade, should be made on the basis of exceptionally high achievement as indicated by screening and/or assessment results and their scores on the reading and math mastery tests.
+1002.3105 options that provide academically challenging screening and/or assessment results and their scores on the reading and math mastery tests.
 Such students should possess social/emotional maturity such that they will benefit more from the instructional program at the advanced grade level.
 The probability of long-range academic, social and emotional effect should be carefully considered.